utsaslab/crashmonkey/docs/workload.md

 ___
 ### Result ###

-The result of running the above example workload on `btrfs` filesystem on any kernel <= 4.16 is as follows.
+The result of running the above example workload on the `btrfs` file system on any kernel <= 4.16 is as follows.

 1. **Permuted Replay** : This mode, found no bugs with the user-defined check_test.
 This is because, the crash states could not understand that checkpoint 1 has been reached while checking if files A/foo and B/foo are present.
     ```